menu

 Governance practices, such as disaster recovery planning, minimise the risk of data loss and business disruptions in case of disasters or service outages.

-Cloud governance framework principles
+Cloud governance framework: key principles

 A well-defined cloud governance framework is essential for organisations to effectively manage their cloud resources and ensure compliance, security, and cost control.